Faceless YouTube channel ideas: 25 that pay in 2026

 Evergreen ideas: cheap to produce, volume-dependent

-2. Scary stories and horror narration.
-Reddit-sourced or original scripts, dark visuals, a voice that can hold tension.
+- Scary stories and horror narration.
+Original scripts, dark visuals, a voice that can hold tension.
 Loyal audience, modest rates.

-4. Top-10 facts and rankings.
+- Top-10 facts and rankings.
 The classic entry point.
-It still works, but it is the most exposed to the reused-content filter: the list must be written, not scraped.
+It still works, but it is the most exposed to the inauthentic content filter: the list must be written, not scraped.

 How to actually pick one